Friedrich Ulfers

 Friedrich Ulfers (born 1934) is Professor of German at New York University.
 He is a distinguished fellow, having been awarded several honors from New York University.
-He also is the Dean of the Media and Communications division at the European Graduate School in Saas-Fee, where he confers on the giving of Masters and Ph.D. degrees to students.
+He also is the dean of the media and communications division at the European Graduate School in Saas-Fee, where he confers on the giving of master's and Ph.D. degrees to students.
 He has written as a literary critic and a philosopher.

 Career

-Ulfers was born in Giessen, Germany in 1934.
+Ulfers was born in Giessen, Germany, in 1934.
 He immigrated to New York, New York, where he attended college.
-He received a Bachelor of Arts from the City College of New York in 1959, a Master's degree in 1961 from NYU, and a Ph.D. from NYU in 1968.
+He received a Bachelor of Arts from the City College of New York in 1959, a master's degree in 1961 from NYU, and a Ph.D. from NYU in 1968.

 Ulfers began teaching at NYU in 1982 and has worked with EGS since its conception.
-He has been chair to a Nietzsche Conference at NYU, chair to a special session on Günter Grass for the Modern Language Association, as well as chair to a Session on Autobiographical Writings at Hofstra University.
+He has been chair to a Nietzsche Conference at NYU, chair to a special session on Günter Grass for the Modern Language Association, as well as chair to a session on autobiographical writings at Hofstra University.

-Ulfers has served numerous administrative functions, such as the NYU's German Department Director of Undergraduate Studies, Director of the NYU in Berlin summer program in the Department of Global Affairs and, most recently, Director of the Deutsches Haus at NYU.
+Ulfers has served numerous administrative functions, such as the NYU's German department director of undergraduate studies, director of the NYU in Berlin summer program in the department of global affairs and, most recently, director of the Deutsches Haus at NYU.

-On 15 March 2007, Ulfers was appointed Dean of the Media and Communications division at the EGS, in the place of Wolfgang Schirmacher.
+On 15 March 2007, Ulfers was appointed dean of the media and communications division at the EGS, in the place of Wolfgang Schirmacher.

-Ulfers has written on a variety of subjects, such as German Romanticism, the novel in the 20th century, philosophy at the turn of the century, and post-structuralism as well as deconstruction.
+Ulfers has written on a variety of subjects, such as German romanticism, the novel in the 20th century, philosophy at the turn of the century, and post-structuralism as well as deconstruction.